 Suzanne Stevens, MD, heads our Sleep Medicine Lab.

-The department is located in the Landon Center on Aging at 3599 Rainbow Boulevard, which is two blocks north of the main campus.
+The department is located in the Support Services Building, located at 2100 West 36th Ave., which is two blocks north of the main campus.
+Our main clinic is located at the Landon Center on Aging at 3599 Rainbow Blvd.
 We invite you to look at our website, and if you're in Kansas City, please visit us at our offices in the Landon Center on Aging.